hashicorp/terraform-provider-azurerm/website/docs/d/data_lake_store.html.markdown

 ## Attributes Reference

 * `id` - The ID of the Data Lake Store.
-* `tier` - Current Commitment tier for the account.
+* `tier` - Current monthly commitment tier for the account.
 * `tags` - A mapping of tags to assign to the Data Lake Store.